colinta/decent-swift-syntax/README.md

 # Swift-for-f-ing-sublime

-Based on the built-in Java language definition, so it doesn't suck.

-I was very disappointed in the other Swift language definitions out there, so I modified the Java definitions to work in Swift.

-I added support for `// MARK: ...`, and `func / protocol / nil` keywords, and not much else.
-Pretty much "just worked" out of the box.
+Uses the new 'sublime-syntax' format, which is super easy to work with.

+Still a work in progress.
+I think there's room for improvement in which symbols to include, like class and instance `var`/`let`.